Evolution of circumstellar discs in young star-forming regions

 \section{Summary and conclusions}

 We perform simulations of molecular cloud collapse and star formation.
-We begin with molecular clouds of mass $10^4 \mathrm{\ M}_{\odot}$ and a star formation efficiency of 30\%.
-The star formation process ends when the star formation efficiency has been reached.
-The leftover gas is then removed instantaneously and the simulations continue.
-Stars with masses $\mathrm{M}_* \leq 1.9 \mathrm{M}_{\odot}$ have circumstellar discs, and massive stars ($\mathrm{M}_* > 1.9 \mathrm{M}_{\odot}$) emit UV radiation.
-The discs are subject to internal photoevaporation, external photoevaporation, dynamical truncations, and viscous evolution.
-We also implement a model for the evolution of dust inside the discs.
+Our calculations begin with the collapse of a $10^4 \mathrm{\ M}_{\odot}$ molecular cloud with a 3\,pc radius.
+The star formation process ends when the star formation efficiency reaches 30\%.
+The excess gas is then instantaneously removed.
+From this point, we continue the simulations using a combination of $N$-body dynamics, dynamical truncation, viscous disc evolution, and stellar evolution.
+After formation stars with a mass $\mathrm{M}_* \leq 1.9 \mathrm{M}_{\odot}$ receive circumstellar discs.
+Stars more massive than $\mathrm{M}_* > 1.9 \mathrm{M}_{\odot}$ are emitting UV radiation, which affects the discs in their vicinity.
+We also take the internal photoevaporation of the host star into account, as well as the dynamical truncations and viscous evolution.
+We also implemented a model for photoevaporation of dust.
 We run the simulations for \SI{2}{Myr} after the last star has formed.
 We conclude that: